IBM-Cloud/vsi-encrypted/README.md

 ## Overview

-You can encrpt an existing *Classic* virtual server instance and provision a new virtual server instance with this encrptyed imaage [Using End to End (E2E) Encryption to provision an encrypted instan](https://cloud.ibm.com/docs/infrastructure/image-templates?topic=image-templates-using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance)

-The steps are:

-1. Create a Cloud Object Storage instance and a bucket to store the captured image.
+You can [Use End to End (E2E) Encryption to provision an encrypted instance](https://cloud.ibm.com/docs/infrastructure/image-templates?topic=image-templates-using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance).
+Start with an on premises file in Virtual Hardware Device, VHD format.
+Encrypt the VHD on premises and end up with a Virtual Server Instance in the IBM cloud running directly from that encrypted VHD file.

-## Capture a Classic VSI to VPC VSI
+## Created a VSI template image that is encrypted

 > The scripts do not check permissions.
 You must ensure you have the right permissions:
 > - to create Classic virtual server instances with public network,
 > - to capture Classic instance images,
 > - to create Cloud Object Storage instance,
-> - to create VPC, subnets, servers
+> - to create Key Protect instance,

-NOTE the step that creates the encrypted image on the working VSI instance creates an api key.
-If the script completes correctly the api key will be deleted, but if the script fails you should delete it.

 1. Copy the configuration file and set the values to match your environment.